-You have just found one of New Orleans’s most creative confectioners, passionate patissiers; a designer of delicate delights, master of meringues, and other delightful sweets and treats!
+You have just found one of most creative confectioners, passionate patissiers; a designer of delicate delights, master of meringues, and other delightful sweets and treats!
 No matter the event you want to make special, I am ready to make it even more memorable.

 Hi there, I’m Stacey, the owner of Stacey’s Custom Cakes.
 I have been baking nearly all my life, beginning with my grandmother teaching me to make chocolate chip cookies.
 With the love and support of many friends, I embarked on turning my passionate hobby into a professional reality in 2016.
 What a fun time it has been!